BulbEnergy/bulb-audit/content/patterns/general/form-errors.md

 ### Suppressing browser validation

 Make sure your bespoke error notification system is consistent across the forms and sites, to reduce confusion.
 Where forms, such as the [Select an electricity meter reading](https://my.staging.bulb.co.uk/dashboard/meters/give-reading/electricity) form (pictured) include automatic browser validation, suppress it by applying `novalidate` to the `<form>` element.

+The **Marketing site** [Home page](https://bulb.co.uk) quote form differs from the **Join site** [Welcome page](https://join.bulb.co.uk/join/quote) quote form in that browser validation is used for an empty field.
+Browser validation is not consistent between browsers, so each quote form should use the bespoke/JavaScript validation.

+See {{% pattern "Inconsistency" %}} for more.